Project Euler Problem 32 Solution

 The is_pandigital() function

-The is_pandigital() function takes a string, n, and the intended length of that string, s, as arguments.
-The string represents a pandigital candidate with the designated length and is required to pass two tests to qualify as a 1 through n pandigital number:
+The is_pandigital() function takes a string, n, and the intended length of that string, length, as arguments.
+The string represents a pandigital candidate and is required to pass two tests to qualify as a 1 through length pandigital number:

-1. The length of the candidate string and the specified length, s, are equal.
+1. The length of n must match the specified length.

 HackerRank version